 Above all, this oil is a powerful muscle relaxant.
 Its vasoconstrictor action encourages the contraction and the relaxation of the nerve impulse.
 Furthermore, it even regulates blood circulation.

-Find out more: 7 Home Remedies to Treat Dandruff
+Find out about Seven Home Remedies to Treat Dandruff

 Making your own bay leaf oil

 You’ll be surprised at how easy it is to make bay leaf oil.

 - 1 c. of sweet almond oil

 - 1 glass container or jar that holds at least 7 oz